chiragsanghvi/JavascriptSDK/README.md

 });
 ```

-After save, the onSuccess callback gets a url in response, which can be saved in your object and is also reflected in the file object.
-This url is basically a download url, which you could use to render it in your DOM.
+After save, the onSuccess callback gets a url in response which can be saved in your object and is also reflected in the file object.
+This url is basically a download url which you could use to render it in your DOM.

 ```javascript
 //file object after upload